 Now it’s time for the second rise.
 You have two options:

-- Same day option: Let it proof at room temperature for 2 more hours before baking.
+- Same day option: Let it proof at room temperature for about 2 more hours before baking.

 - Overnight cold proof: Let it cold proof in the refrigerator overnight or up to 24hrs.